CMU-IDS-2020/a3-wqyf/writeup.md

 We allow the users to specify specific date using calendar and hours-span using slider bar.
 The query condition meets the objective for users to track traffic flow.
 The users can clearly see the traffic flow for different dates or different hours.
 For example, the difference of traffic flow between morning time 8:00 am vs night time 11:00 pm or weekdays vs weekends.

 We have experimented with giving users different query choices.
 For example instead of a specific date, the users can choose a range of days.
 However, the query choice leads to very large overplot query results which are mostly meaningless from the users' perspective and very expensive for Streamlight to render.
 Therefore, we choose to allow users to only query on a specific date.

+Barchart:
+We plot the distribution of the traffic flow based on the user-specfied date.

 Interaction techniques:
 The users can choose two different map layers to show the distribution: HexagonLayer, Heat-map.
 They also have the option to show the path from pick-up to drop-off.